vchkhr/wellnest/README.md

 4. Run `rails db:create`.
 5. Run `npm install`.
 6. Run `rails webpacker:install`.
-7. Run `rails webpacker:compile`.
-8. Run `rails s`.
+7. Run `rails webpacker:compile; rails s`.
-9. Open the `http://127.0.0.1:3000` page in the browser.
+8. Open the `http://127.0.0.1:3000` page in the browser.
 You will see the application's front page.